Professional Finance Company (PFC) Inc. details what could be the largest healthcare data breach this year

 • Utilize SSL certificates to authenticate connections and encrypt communication for IoT medical devices and electronic record systems to order to prevent data in transit from being captured or manipulated

-• Encrypt any data repositories that host personal and patient identifiable information to secure it at rest
+• Encrypt any data repositories that host personal and patient identifiable information (PII) to secure it at rest

 • Keep all operating systems, software applications and firmware updated to the latest versions to prevent threat actors from exploiting patch vulnerabilities